A wealth of music, culture & celebration in 2017

 Due to overwhelming demand, the team at “Francophonie en fête” is pleased to announce an additional show for the popular French Canadian stand-up comedian, Louis-José Houde.
 After selling out his first show scheduled for Thursday, May 4th, Houde has graciously accepted to perform as well on Friday May 5th at the Randoph Theatre in Toronto.
 Don’t […]

-In addition to the music festival in September, “Francophonie en fête” is now hosting dynamic cultural events and activities throughout the year.
-To celebrate this new step and its key role in the Toronto cultural landscape, “Francophonie en fête” has updated its website with a fresh new look.
-Modernized, easier to use and more interactive, […]
+Celebrating it’s 11th year “Francophonie en fête” hosts a range of dynamic cultural events and activities throughout the year.
+To celebrate this new step and its key role in the Toronto cultural and music festival landscape, “Francophonie en fête” has updated its website with a fresh new look.
+Modernized, easier to use and more interactive, this […]

 For your information